wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/troubleshooting.rst

      green open wazuh-alerts-4.x-2021.03.03 xwFPX7nFQxGy-O5aBA3LFQ 3 0 340 0 672.6kb 672.6kb

-If you do not see any Wazuh related index, it means you have no alerts stored in Elasticsearch.
+If you do not see any Wazuh related index, it means you have no alerts stored in Wazuh indexer.

 To ensure that Filebeat is correctly configured, run the following command: